 Student Research Assistantship Program

-R.A.P. may be for you, if you would enjoy working in a clinical setting while learning something about clinically relevant research.
+SRP may be for you, if you enjoy working in a clinical setting while learning about clinically relevant research.

 - Improve your ability to read the medical literature

 - Increase your ability to think critically based on medical observations experienced in every day practice

 - Provide you with an opportunity to present your report at a professional meeting at no expense to you

 - Provide you with an opportunity to experience family medicine first-hand by participating in a family medicine residency program and clinic

 You will receive a stipend of $2,000 for your eight-week equivalent project by meeting the terms of your written agreement.